schellenberg/computerscience20/docs/_sources/Python/Overview/WhileLoopsIntro.rst.txt

    initial test, any following tests come only after the execution of the *whole* body, even if the condition becomes false in the middle of the loop body.

+What will the following code do? *Note: it might be better to run this in Thonny, rather than here in your browser...*

+.. activecode:: while_intro_3

+    while True:
+        print("hello")

 Quick Practice Problems
 -----------------------